 The Raman vibrational 1st Stokes shifts from molecular nitrogen and oxygen are used as the sources for ozone profiles.
-Since the ratio of these two principal molecular constituents is constant to within 10 ppm in the lower atmosphere, any variation in the vertical profile of this ratio can be associated with the integrated absorption due to ozone.
-The only other species that has been found to be of concern at these wavelengths is SO2, which we have observed in diesel exhaust plumes.
-Figure 2 shows the location of the Raman shifted wavelengths on the sloped side of the Hartley Band.
-Using the laboratory measured cross-sections in a DIAL lidar inversion analysis, the concentrations of ozone can be calculated. ^{6,12} This technique eliminates the task of tuning and stabilizing the frequency and relative power of transmitted wavelengths as required for typical DIAL measurements.
+Since the ratio of these two principal molecular constituents is constant to within 10 ppm in the lower atmosphere 17, any variation in the vertical profile of a constant ratio can be associated with the integrated absorption due to ozone.
+The only other species that has been found to be of concern at these wavelengths is SO2, and that we have observed in diesel exhaust plumes.16 Figure 2 shows the location of the Raman shifted wavelengths on the sloped side of the Hartley Band.
+Using the laboratory measured cross-sections in a DIAL lidar inversion analysis, the concentrations of ozone can be calculated. ^{6,12} This technique eliminates the task of tuning and stabilizing the frequency and knowledge of the relative power of transmitted wavelengths as required for typical DIAL measurements.
 The fact that the nitrogen and oxygen molecules scatter a known fraction of the two Raman wavelengths in each volume element makes the technique a very robust measurement.